 Undetected major infractions - The estimated number of major infractions not interdicted by OFO.

 Known major infractions are an activity measure.
 Undetected major infractions are an outcome measure.

-These data are recorded in OFO administrative records and are considered reliable.
+Known major infractions are recorded in OFO administrative records and are considered reliable.